 |All 2020 grant funds must be spent||December 31, 2020|

-• Activities are described that will help caregivers achieve the targeted outcome/s.
+• Proposed activities support caregivers achieve the targeted outcome/s.

 • Ways to measure progress toward outcome/s are clearly described and are an accurate way to assess progress.